Juicy Pesto Chicken Burgers

-These Italian-inspired, Juicy Pesto Chicken Burgers are bursting with flavor- and super simple to make!
-The flavor-packed burger patties are complimented by gooey melted Italian cheese, a quick and easy pesto mayo, and a delicious bruschetta topping.
+These Italian-inspired, Juicy Ground Chicken Burgers are bursting with flavor- and super simple to make!
+The easy chicken patties are complimented by gooey melted Italian cheese, a quick and easy pesto mayonaise, and a delicious bruschetta topping!

 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Now, this might not be what Samuel L. Jackson would envision, but this IS a tasty burger.
-What this burger lacks in fat and cholesterol, it makes up for in flavor.
-Lean ground chicken is the base of this recipe, and the flavor ante is upped with pesto, roasted red peppers, and parmesan.
-The addition of egg, couscous and parmesan give the burger it’s great, juicy texture.
+What this juicy ground chicken burger lacks in fat and cholesterol, it makes up for in flavor.
+Lean ground chicken is the base of this recipe, and the flavor ante is upped with jared (or homemade) pesto, roasted red peppers, and parmesan cheese.
+The addition of egg, couscous and parmesan give the burger it's great, juicy texture.

 Making the chicken burgers